awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 The following task definition parameters are valid in Fargate tasks, but have limitations that should be noted:
 + `linuxParameters` – When specifying Linux\-specific options that are applied to the container, for `capabilities` the `add` parameter is not supported\.
 The `devices`, `sharedMemorySize`, and `tmpfs` parameters are not supported\.
 For more information, see [Linux parameters](task_definition_parameters.md#container_definition_linuxparameters)\.
 + `volumes` – Fargate tasks only support bind mount host volumes, so the `dockerVolumeConfiguration` parameter is not supported\.
 For more information, see [Volumes](task_definition_parameters.md#volumes)\.
-+ `cpu` \- For Windows containers on Fargate, the value cannot be less than 1 vCPU\.
++ `cpu` \- For Windows containers on AWS Fargate, the value cannot be less than 1 vCPU\.

 To ensure that your task definition validates for use with Fargate, you can specify the following when you register the task definition:
 + In the AWS Management Console, for the **Requires Compatibilities** field, specify `FARGATE`\.